Blake-Madden/Wisteria-Dataviz/ReportBuildingJSON.md

 ## Common Axis {#common-axis-properties}
 Properties for @c "common-axis" nodes:
-- All properties available to ["common-axis"](#axis-properties) are included.\n
+- All properties available to [axis](#axis-properties) nodes are included.\n
   Note that for @c "axis-type", common axes only support @c "bottom-x" and @c "right-y".
-- @c "child-ids": a numeric array of IDs of the graphs that this common axis will manage.
+- @c "child-ids": a numeric array of IDs of the graphs that this common axis will manage.\n IDs are assigned to graphs using the @c "id" property, which should be numeric.
 - @c "common-perpendicular-axis": if @c "axis-type" is @c "bottom-x" and this is @c true, then the min and max of the graphs' left X axes will be used for the ranges of all the graphs.